 Over the past half a decade, the tidal wave of niche brands delivering new styles of merchandise to consumers and doing so online has modified the retail and CPG landscapes forever.
 This shift has in a way caused a shakeout in traditional retail, with once-popular retailers announcing store closures (JCPenney, Sears) or even liquidation (Payless, Toys R Us) sending fashion houses and CPG brands on a soul-searching journey.
-This grim scenario of retail is in contrast to the emergence of the Digitally native – Direct to Consumer (D2C) brands that continue to grab the attention of shoppers, legacy retailers, and brands, investors, tech and logistics companies in the same way.
+This grim scenario of retail is in contrast to the emergence of the Digitally native – Direct to Consumer (DTC) brands that continue to grab the attention of shoppers, legacy retailers, and brands, investors, tech and logistics companies in the same way.
 Some have become successful unicorns like Casper, Rent the Runway and Glossier and some get acquired for huge sums of money like ModCloth.
 There is no questioning the impact these DTC companies have created but we need to focus on some pertinent questions like – How are these D2C brands going to evolve and how can they sustain as businesses?
 Like always, the pioneering companies find their path and we then derive the playbooks out of them.
-From PipeCandy’s analysis of several D2C brands, we see the following approaches taken by D2C brands.
+From PipeCandy’s analysis of several DTC brands, we see the following approaches taken by them.

 Playbook 1: Brand’s purpose anchored around one product category